-A non-traditional career, according to the US Department of Labor, is defined as one where more than 75 percent of the workforce is of the opposite gender—or conversely one gender comprises less than 25% of those employed.
+A non-traditional career, according to the US Department of Labor, is defined as one where more than 75 percent of the workforce is of the opposite gender or one gender comprises less than 25 percent of those employed.

 Non-traditional careers for women: